Are Great Danes Chewers?

 What Problems Can Cause Destructive Chewing in Dogs?

-Dogs that chew mainly when they are left alone or more intensely when they are left alone may be suffering from separation anxiety.
-Other signs of this include barking, pacing, whining, restlessness, and going to potty on the floor.
+Dogs that chew mainly when left alone or more intensely when left alone may suffer separation anxiety.
+Other signs include barking, pacing, whining, restlessness, and going to potty on the floor.

-If he exhibits this behavior for long periods and you can’t distract him, it means it has now become a compulsion.
+It has become a compulsion if he exhibits this behavior for long periods, and you can’t distract him.

 How to Deal With a Destructive Chewer is a Great Dane

-It’s perfectly natural for dogs to chew on items, but you want your pooch to chew on only appropriate items and this takes some training so he will know what is and isn’t on the menu.
+It’s perfectly natural for dogs to chew on items, but you want your puppy to chew on only appropriate things, and this takes some training so he will know what is and isn’t on the menu.

 You should put valuable items in an area where your dog can’t get to them until you know he has quit chewing inappropriate things.

-Put all of your jewelry in a closed jewelry box on a high shelf in your bedroom or bathroom.
+Put all your jewelry in a closed box on a high shelf in your bedroom or bathroom.

-Most jewelry items are pretty small and your dog can suffer from stomach issues that warrant a trip to the emergency vet if he eats your bracelet or earrings.
+Most jewelry items are small, and your dog can suffer stomach issues that warrant a trip to the emergency vet if he eats your bracelet or earrings.

-Keep your shoes and clothing in a closed closet and put your dirty laundry in a laundry hamper where he cant’ reach it.
-Put all of your books and nick-nacks that are special to you up on high shelves and out of reach.
+Keep your shoes and clothing in a closed closet, and put your dirty laundry in a hamper where he can’t reach it.
+Put your books and nick-nacks unique to you on high shelves and out of reach.

-Make sure that your pooch can’t have access to any type of cleaning product either.
+Ensure your pooch doesn’t have access to any cleaning product, either.
 You can put child safety locks on the cabinet doors to prevent him from getting into these items that can cause him great harm by poisoning him.

-Give your four-legged family member a large assortment of his toys as well as chew bones.
-Take note of the items that he chews on for long periods and be sure to keep offering those to him.
+Give your four-legged family member a large assortment of his toys and chew bones.
+Take note of the items he chews on for long periods, and be sure to keep offering those to him.

-The best items for him to chew are the very long-lasting ones that take up a lot of his time, rather than soft chews that he gobbles down within a matter of minutes.
+The best items for him to chew are the long-lasting ones that take up much of his time, rather than soft chews that he gobbles down within minutes.

 The best idea is to rotate the toys every few days so that the toys you give him seem to be new again.

-Some of the best chew toys that are long-lasting and loved by almost all dogs are nylabones, rubber balls, and rawhide chews that are made for chewing.
+Some of the best chew toys that are long-lasting and loved by almost all dogs are nylabones, rubber balls, and rawhide chews made for chewing.

-Some dogs break off pieces of a regular rawhide and then choke on them, so make sure anything rawhide that you get for your pooch is labeled as a rawhide chew.
+Some dogs break off pieces of a regular rawhide and then choke on them, so make sure anything rawhide that you get for your puppy is labeled as a rawhide chew.

-You should look at the packaging on the toys and chews and choose items that are for your pooch’s age and size.
+You should look at the packaging on the toys and chews and choose items for your puppy’s age and size.

 If you have an adult Great Dane and give him a toy made for a puppy, he may tear it up within a minute or two and eat the stuffing out of it or the squeaker.

-Many of the best items for your Great Dane are labeled for aggressive chewers and these are ideal because they are long-lasting.
+Many of the best items for your Great Dane are labeled for aggressive chewers, which are ideal because they are long-lasting.

 Don’t give your buddy any cooked bones to chew on; instead, give him natural dog bones for chewing.
-Offer edible things to your dogs such as pig ears, rawhide bones, bully sticks, or any other natural chews.
+Offer edible things to your dogs, such as pig ears, rawhide bones, bully sticks, or other natural chews.

-Make sure he can be relaxed while chewing on these items so he doesn’t bite off a large chunk and choke on it.
+Ensure he can relax while chewing on these items so he doesn’t bite off a large chunk and choke on it.

-This can happen more often if there are other dogs in your household and your Great Dane thinks he needs to gobble up his chew before the other dog can get it.
+This can happen more often if other dogs are in your household and your Great Dane thinks he needs to gobble up his chew before the other dog can get it.

 If you notice a specific time of the day that your pooch designates as chew time, then offer him a chew toy or a puzzle toy filled with doggie treats at this time of the day.

-Most of the time, it’s a specific time of the day when your pooch decides to chew up items and this is usually before he has had his meals and some exercise.
+Most of the time, it’s a specific time of the day when your puppy decides to chew up items, usually before he has had his meals and some exercise.

 Discourage your dog from chewing the wrong items with a chewing deterrent.
 Apply a small amount of it to a piece of tissue and put it in your dog’s mouth.

-He will connect the smell of the deterrent with a nasty flavor so he will avoid items that have that smell.
-Spray your furniture, rugs, and other items n the home daily for two to four weeks.
+He will connect the smell of the deterrent with a nasty flavor to avoid items that have that smell.
+Spray your furniture, rugs, and other items in the home daily for two to four weeks.

 At this time, your puppy will most probably have learned he doesn’t want to chew those items.

-Great Danes are very intelligent and they do learn things much quicker than other dog breeds.
+Great Danes are intelligent and learn things much quicker than other dog breeds.

-Keep a close eye on your dog and if you see him chewing something he shouldn’t, tell him “no” take the item out of his mouth and give him one of his chew bones or toys instead.
-Then praise him for chewing on the right type of item.
+Keep a close eye on your dog, and if you see him chewing something he shouldn’t, tell him “no,” take the item out of his mouth, and give him one of his chew bones or toys instead.
+Then, praise him for chewing on the correct type of item.

-If you spend most of the day away from home to go to school or work, you can put your dog in a bathroom in which you’ve sprayed the chewing deterrent on items you don’t want to be destroyed.
+If you spend most of the day away from home to go to school or work, you can put your dog in a bathroom where you’ve sprayed the chewing deterrent on items you don’t want destroyed.

-It’s also a good idea to put the toilet paper in a cabinet with a child safety lock on it, as puppies and dogs love tearing up your toilet tissue.
-Close the door so he is contained to this area and leave him an ample supply of appropriate chewing items.
+Putting the toilet paper in a cabinet with a child safety lock on it is also a good idea, as puppies and dogs love tearing up your toilet tissue.
+Close the door so he is contained in this area, and leave him an ample supply of appropriate chewing items.

-Make certain to take him outside for a potty break before you leave to lessen the chance of accidents on the floor.
+Make sure to take him outside for a potty break before you leave to lessen the chance of accidents on the floor.

 Make sure your dog gets plenty of playtimes and physical exercise.
 He should also have mental stimulation, such as puzzle toys, training sessions with you, and social interactions with others.